Welcome

 • It also includes incorporeal hereditaments such as easements, rights, privileges, or benefits derived from land.

-Corporeal hereditaments are tangible elements of land, like the soil, buildings, trees, and minerals beneath the surface (subject to statutory exceptions like coal, oil, and gas which belong to the Crown or specific bodies).
-Incorporeal hereditaments are intangible rights over land, such as easements (e.g., a right of way) or profits à prendre (e.g., a right to fish).
+Corporeal hereditaments are tangible elements of land, like the soil, buildings, trees, and rocks, and may also include structures that cannot be removed without destruction.
+Incorporeal hereditaments are intangible rights over land, such as easements (e.g., a right of way) or profits à prendre (e.g., a right to fish or take timber).

 Fixtures and Chattels